 Draft a proposal that will be submitted to the WMU International Partnership Committee.
 The proposal should include the following:

-- The units on campus that would benefit from the establishment of a formal partnership.
-The advocate must demonstrate that significant academic merit and institutional compatibility exist to establish a formal long-term relationship.
+- The purpose of the proposed agreement and how it will benefit Western Michigan University and your department, faculty and/or students.
+The advocate must demonstrate that significant academic merit and institutional compatibility exist to establish a formal long-term relationship

 Step 4: Haenicke Institute Review